cooper-mj/CS221-Final-Project/README.md

 # CS221-Final-Project

-# Project Title

 Collection of dataset and three classifiers - linear classifier, k-means classifier, neural net - which classify Lending Club loans into Lending Club risk grades.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for testing and grading purposes.

 ## Files in Repository